Last verified: 17 days ago

 Evidence-Based Benefits

-Weak EvidenceEffective at: 20-40 mg standardized extract or 160-240 mg dried fruit daily (traditional/general use; no confirmed dose from provided studies)
+Weak EvidenceEffective at: 20-40 mg standardized extract daily (general knowledge; no study data provided)

 Absorption & Bioavailability